turingschool/front-end-curriculum/lessons/module-3/react-iii.md

 ### Take a look ahead to our async testing lesson and...

-Pull the fetches into their own files and try to write out a few async tests!
+...pull the fetches into their own files and try to write out a few async tests!

 ## References